 200hr LivFree Power Yoga Certified, Chair Yoga Certified, and Warrior Kids Yoga Certified

 Jenna kicked off her yoga journey over three years ago, after making a few major lifestyle changes.
 By developing a regular practice, yoga has offered her the space to connect internally, tap into her intuition and focus more on personal happiness.
 With this new perspective, Jenna aspires to share it with others.
-She completed her 200 hour WHY Teacher Training at West Hartford Yoga and is currently deepening her own practice by experiencing other yoga styles and techniques.
+She completed her 200 hour WHY Teacher Training at West Hartford Yoga and her Yin Teacher Training with Liza Dousson.
+Jenna is always deepening her own practice by experiencing other yoga styles and techniques.
 Jenna’s classes focus on being mindful with every movement connected to the breath, as you flow through class at your own pace.
 She strives to provide yoga to students of all levels and encourages students to test their edges.
-When Jenna is not on her mat, you’ll find her painting, baking “healthy” treats and participating in as many outdoor events as possible!
+Jenna is a new proud Mom of Nella and in her spare time, also enjoys painting, baking “healthy” treats and participating in as many outdoor events as possible!

 JoAnn M. Eicher